top of page

 -- Timothy Snyder, Richard C. Levin Professor of History, Yale University, author of On Tyranny: Twenty Lessons from the Twentieth Century

 "On Inhumanity profoundly interrogates the processes that lead ordinary people to engage in horrific acts of violence against others.
 Tracing common themes across the Holocaust, lynching, and genocides, Smith identifies dehumanization—seeing human beings as subhuman creatures—as the central feature of these mass atrocities, as well as of everyday forms of racial oppression.
 Most compelling is that Smith refuses to conclude that dehumanization is our inevitable destiny and instead charts a course for resisting it.
-On Inhumanity brilliantly provides a chilling warning of repeating the past and a hopeful call to create a more humane future."
+On Inhumanity brilliantly provides a chilling warning of repeating the past and a hopeful call to create a more humane future."--Dorothy Roberts, George A. Weiss University Professor of Law and Sociology and the Raymond Pace and Sadie Tanner Mossell Alexander Professor of Civil Rights, University of Pennsylvania, author of Fatal Invention: How Science, Politics, and Big Business Re-create Race in the Twenty-first Century.

 "A chilling, comprehensive and passionate account of dehumanization.
 Smith offers a devastating reminder of the capacity of every human to treat other humans as lesser."